 - Right to Work (English Version)

-Southside Electric Cooperative currently has one open position.
+Southside Electric Cooperative currently has no open positions.
+Please visit us again soon for new opportunities.

 To ensure a successful application process, please read the important application instructions provided below PRIOR to beginning your application process.

-Applicants receive consideration for employment without regard to race, color, age, national origin, or disability.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, age, national origin, disability, or veteran status.

-SOUTHSIDE ELECTRIC COOPERATIVE PROUD TO BE AN EQUAL OPPORTUNITY PROVIDER AND EMPLOYER
+SOUTHSIDE ELECTRIC COOPERATIVE IS PROUD TO BE AN EQUAL OPPORTUNITY PROVIDER AND EMPLOYER

 NO RECRUITERS OR AGENCIES